Lloyd Stone: Writing career

-His poetry was praised in a Hawaiian journal, The Islander: "Mr. Stone is probably among the most versatile contributors to the arts of whom Hawaii can boast.
+The Hawaiian journal, The Islander praised his poetry: "Mr. Stone is probably among the most versatile contributors to the arts of whom Hawaii can boast.
 His poetry reflects Hawaii.
 He does not sing of the palms and the surf, but of the earthy human beauty which is the heritage of the islands.
 He finds his niche as an interpreter of that which lies beneath the lovely outward shell of Hawaii.
 He has made Hawaii his home.
 And Hawaii is fortunate."